okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 To preview a progressive profile enrollment request and response:

 1. In the Admin Console, go to **Workflow** > **Inline Hooks**.
-1. Select the registration inline hook name that you created.
+1. Select the registration inline hook name that you created and click **Preview**.
-1. Click **Preview**.
 1. In the **Configure Inline Hook request** block, select an end user from your org in the **data.userProfile** field.
 That is, select a value from your `data.user.profile` object.
 1. Under **requestType**, select **Progressive Profile**.
 1. From the **Preview example Inline Hook request** block, select **Generate Request**.